helioadriano/Developer/README.md

     avg_salary DESC
 LIMIT 25
 ```
-Here´s a breadown of the results for top paying skills
+Here's a breakdown of the results for top-paying skills:
-- **High Demand for Big Data and ML skills:** Top salaries are commanded by analysis skilled in big data technologies(PySpark, Couchbase), machine learning tools(DataRobot, Jupyter) and python libraries(Pandas, NumPy)
+- **High Demand for Big Data and ML skills:** Top salaries are commanded by analysis skilled in big data technologies (PySpark, Couchbase), machine learning tools (DataRobot, Jupyter), and Python libraries (Pandas, NumPy).
-- **Software Development and Deployment Proficiency:** Knoweledge in development and deployment tools (Gitlab, Kubernetes, Airflow) Indicates a lucrative crossover between data analysis and engineering
+- **Software Development and Deployment Proficiency:** Knowledge in development and deployment tools (Gitlab, Kubernetes, Airflow) indicates a lucrative crossover between data analysis and engineering.
-- **Cloud Computing Expertise:** Familiarity with cloud and data engineering tools (Elasticsearch, Databricks, GCP) underscores the importance of cloud-based analytics environents.
+- **Cloud Computing Expertise:** Familiarity with cloud and data engineering tools (Elasticsearch, Databricks, GCP) underscores the importance of cloud-based analytics environments.

 | Skills         | Average Salary |
 |----------------|----------------|